mooxphp/moox/packages/builder/README.md

 ## Work-in-Progress

 Moox Builder is under heavy development.
 While building Filament Resources is already working, generating Laravel Packages is not implemented yet.
 Builder lacks an UI, but the Artisan build command is fully functional using Presets.
+There are five demo resources provided with Builder that will be removed, when Builder is able to generate them without issues.
+That might need a couple of days ...

 ## Features